Long-term engagement and responsibility are two important elements in our sponsorship initiatives.

 Our sponsorship programmes cover sports and culture as well as social and environmental concerns, and they reflect our commitment to good citizenship.

-These projects include being the organizer and main sponsor of one of Europe's biggest cycling event, offering energy tips at the world's coldest market and supporting students in their development of a solar racing car.
+These projects include refugee aid, skiing events, offering energy tips at the world's coldest market and supporting students in their development of a solar racing car.

 Winter and winter sports have a distinct connection with Vattenfall´s historical heritage in Northern Europe and to our main product, electricity.